Yuzu Emulator for PC, Android & Linux - Install & Setup Guide (2026)

 To get started:

-• Download the official Yuzu Android APK from the button above
+• Download the Yuzu Android APK from the button above

 • Install the app on your device